reduxjs/redux/docs/tutorials/essentials/part-3-data-flow.md

 ### Showing the Posts List

 Now that we have some posts data in our store, we can create a React component that shows the list of posts.
 All of the code related to our feed posts feature should go in the `posts` folder, so go ahead and create a new file named `PostsList.tsx` in there.
+(Note that since this is a React component written in TypeScript and using JSX syntax, it needs a `.tsx` file extension for TypeScript to compile it properly)

 If we're going to render a list of posts, we need to get the data from somewhere.
 React components can read data from the Redux store using the `useSelector` hook from the React-Redux library.
 The "selector functions" that you write will be called with the entire Redux `state` object as a parameter, and should return the specific data that this component needs from the store.